thoughtworks/winston_wolfe/README.md

 - In order to *increase* **the number of supported systems**, we will *support* **responses from queues on separate infrastructure**

-error loop for recursive loops in YAML loading
+- error loop for recursive loops in YAML loading
-API for consumers like Concordion.
+- API for consumers like Concordion.
-Highlight in the XML response the passes and failures (if possible) node is absent
+- Highlight in the XML response the passes and failures (if possible)
+- node is absent
+- setup dependency managemetn
+- Provide a simple standalone HTTP and JMS queue to easily allow trying out the tool (include yaml tests and endpoint configs)